The Build System¶

 When verification fails:

-- Build a repair prompt with the error output, the current file contents, and a reference to the original task
+- Build a repair prompt with the error output, the current file contents, and a reference to the original task.
+Files larger than

 - The fixer reads the errors and uses the same tools to fix the code